arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 @version_history
 1.0.1: small changes to environment setup alt text to be exactly mirrored across all 3 R basics modules.
+1.0.3: add information about name change, RStudio to Posit

 @end